Host Organizations

 What Types of Roles Are Students Interested In?

 We collaborate with students of all majors across Grove City College.
 Each accepted host organization role varies in scope and focus.
-Below are examples of the most common roles we’ve had in the past three cohorts.

-However, we’d like an even wider audience of roles, students, and interests, so we are looking to add opportunities in accounting, human resources, operations, engineering, and more!
 If you have a specific need for your organization, let us know as we target specific majors to the find qualified and talented students to fill the roles to best serve you!

 Note: this program is for undergraduate students only.
 Please make sure to structure positions around capabilities of undergraduate college students balancing a full courseload.